Rasmussen Reports

 See Other Political Commentary

-See Other Commentary by Debra J. Saunders
+S ee Other Commentary by Debra J. Saunders

 Views expressed in this column are those of the author, not those of Rasmussen Reports.

-Rasmussen Reports is an electronic publishing firm specializing in the collection, publication, and distribution of public opinion polling information.
+Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.